-One of Global Volunteers’ oldest and most delightful service program takes place in Siedlce, eastern Poland.
+One of Global Volunteers’ oldest and most delightful service programs takes place in Siedlce, eastern Poland.
 Volunteers have been serving in Siedlce teaching conversational English since 1990.
 The large number of returning volunteers and Polish students who have advanced their English skills speaks to the success of this partnership between the local Polish government and Global Volunteers.
 Last year we weren’t able to celebrate the 30th anniversary of our service program in Poland due to COVID.
 We are thrilled to be able to celebrate over three decades of service this year with a special service program in October.
 In preparation for the celebrations and this anniversary team, Marek Błaszczyk, our community host in Siedlce, shares the story of Global Volunteers’ work in Poland.

 By Marek Błaszczyk

 The idea of teaching conversational English came from people in Poland.
 The year 1989 was a time of changes in our country as we went from communism to democracy.
 During that year, Bud Philbrook came to the Polish Parliament where he met members from the Siedlce district in eastern Poland.
 Bud asked a Parliament member how Global Volunteers could help.
 The response was clear, “We have enough hands to work, but we need to speak English.
 We wish to work more closely with the western European countries and the U.S. We need to speak English.”
 “Bring your volunteers to Siedlce,” our representatives added, “and help in our small villages.”
 Bud said; “We can’t promise to send teachers, but we can send people who speak English.”